rgeraldes24/hyperion/docs/examples/blind-auction.rst

                 revert AuctionAlreadyEnded();

             // If the bid is not higher, send the
-            // ZND back (the revert statement
+            // Zond back (the revert statement
             // will revert all changes in this
             // function execution including
-            // it having received the ZND).
+            // it having received the Zond).
             if (msg.value <= highestBid)
                 revert BidNotHighEnough(highestBid);

             if (highestBid != 0) {
-                // Sending back the ZND by simply using
+                // Sending back the Zond by simply using
                 // highestBidder.send(highestBid) is a security risk
                 // because it could execute an untrusted contract.
                 // It is always safer to let the recipients
-                // withdraw their ZND themselves.
+                // withdraw their Zond themselves.
                 pendingReturns[highestBidder] += highestBid;
             }
             highestBidder = msg.sender;